 Following my move to Suffolk, I joined 1st Mendlesham in 2017 as the Scout Leader.
 I started with about 7 Scouts and the numbers have gone up and down since then.

-One of my greatest results is that I have been able to get 14 Scouts to be awarded the Chief Scout Gold Award.
+One of my greatest results is that I have been able to over 20 Scouts to be awarded the Chief Scout Gold Award.

 In 2011, I was awarded the ‘Order for Merit’ which I am extremely proud.
 In fact my Dad was awarded the same in 1972.
-I have his certificate and I have just found out that my brother has his medal, which will be given to me shortly.
+I have his certificate and I have just found out that my brother had his medal, which has now been handed to me.

 I have now been involved since then and I supported Peter Freeman, the Group Scout Leader, as the Assistant GSL for two years and from January 2020 I became the GSL following Peters retirement from the role.